 The ratio of the signal (image) to the "noise" in the background.
 The higher, the better.
 A low SNR will show more static/scintillation.
-In my experience, SNR is the most reliable gauge of a tube's performance, and why it is used in the FOM calculation.
-Every new modern gen 3 tube will be at least 64 resolution but can go up to 72 or higher.
-Most are 64 so you can see how SNR makes a big impact on the FOM.
+SNR is the most reliable gauge of a tube's performance, and why it is used in the FOM calculation.
 Personally, I wouldn't want lower than 25, and found my best tubes were all over 30, with my very best tubes being 33+.

 Resolution (aka LP/MM *line pairs per millimeter*)

 How well a tube can make out different stuff that's close together.
 It's different between the center of the tube and the outside.
 Sheets always list the center resolution.
 Lenses and how well you focus them can affect resolution as seen by your eye.
 With new tubes, 64 is the standard, but higher than 64 is becoming more common.
 My best tubes are 72 but their other specs are also high.
 I've had very good tubes with 64 res.
 72-81 is really only something you would appreciate in a magnified device such as a NV clip on.
 Like I mentioned above in the FOM section, 81 RES fluffs high FOM numbers, which can be highly misleading as to a tube's performance that relies heavily on SNR.